invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 how to get unstuck
 ------------------
 | 1/7/2015
-| Write a tiny step.
+| Write a baby step.
 | Promise a reward.